 pick the child up at his or her classroom after the service.
 Currently, in response to the Covid-19 pandemic, no nursery care is available during the worship service.
 Child Protection Policy (PDF)

 - SERMON: We always preach from a particular biblical text.
 We typically preach consecutively through books of the Bible.
 Ideally, the structure, main idea, and tone of the biblical text informs the structure, main idea, and tone of the sermon.
 We seek to accomplish this goal by explaining what the text meant to its original audience, what the text teaches about the person and work of Jesus Christ, and how to faithfully apply these truths in our contemporary context.
 The sermon is usually 30-40 minutes long.

 Each week, we recite either the Nicene Creed or the Apostle's Creed, which summarize the core doctrines of Christianity.
 Then, we celebrate the Lord’s Supper, in which we remember Christ's death for his people and look forward to his glorious return to take us to himself.
 The Lord's Supper is a Christian celebration.

-- MUSIC: Typically, we sing six songs during a service.
+- MUSIC: Typically, we sing five songs during a service.
 Some, like the biblical Psalms, were written millennia ago.
 Others were written in the past couple of years.
 Either way, we sing songs that glorify God by teaching us about God and by teaching us how to live the Christian life, both in good times and in bad times.
 So, we sing songs of joy, songs of lament, and everything in between.

 - GIVING: If you do not regularly attend Trinity Community Church, please do not feel obligated to give offerings.
 For all who would like to give offerings, the offering box is located at the rear exit.